Myriam El Khomri: Minister of Labour

 On September 2, 2015, El Khomri was appointed Minister of Labor, Employment, Vocational Training and Social Dialogue, after the resignation of François Rebsamen.
 Her appointment increased the contingent of women in the cabinet to a majority for the first time in the country's history.
-As when she was appointed to the Secretary of State for the City, El Khomri was the subject of critical comments, sometimes racist and sexist, on social networks.
+As when she was appointed to the Secretary of State for the city, El Khomri was the subject of critical comments, sometimes racist and sexist, on social networks.

 In her capacity as minister, El Khomri commissioned a study in 2015 that warned about the dangers of “info-obesity,” suggesting that using a smartphone to check work emails at all hours of the day can cause burnout, sleeplessness and relationship problems.

 Most notably, El Khomri was responsible for presenting at the beginning of 2016 a controversial bill reforming the legislation relating to work, with in particular a flexibilisation of working time, the bases of the future personal activity account, measures on occupational medicine and provisions on the restructuring of professional branches.
 She planned to include provisions to protect self-employed workers on collaborative platforms like Uber.
 The law sparked strike action led by Philippe Martinez and others, with much of the anger targeted at El Khomri.
 In 2016, the French cabinet gave Prime Minister Valls permission to bypass parliament and enact a sweeping set of labour reforms known widely as the El Khomri law.
 Later that year, El Khomri announced that the number of people out of work in France had fallen to the lowest point in almost four years.

 On December 8, 2016, El Khomri was chosen by the PS's members as candidate for the 2017 legislative elections in the 18th constituency of Paris.
-She called on her supporters to vote for Emmanuel Macron in the second round.
+Ahead of the party's 2017 primaries, she endorsed Manuel Valls as the Socialists' candidate for the presidential election later that year.
+She eventually called on her supporters to vote for Emmanuel Macron in the second round.
 In return, Macron's La République En Marche! did not field a candidate to challenge her in the legislative elections.
 She announced that she wanted to carry the values of the left within the presidential majority and faced Pierre-Yves Bournazel, LR's candidate, who also said he supported the presidential majority.
 She was beaten at the end of the second round, with 53.6% against 46.4%.